 Another point worth considering is that if you are an enthusiast who likes to flash custom ROMs and tinker with your phone, then opting for a Qualcomm chipset is your only choice in the case of best processor for mobile.
 MediaTek processors have poor custom ROM support as the company does not release the source code, which is also the reason for the lack of optimization for games in this chipset.

-Some MediaTek chipsets, such as the Dimensity 9400 Plus, have beaten their Qualcomm counterparts like the Snapdragon 8 Gen 3.
+When it comes to comparing the newest processors, the Snapdragon 8 Elite beats the latest MediaTek Dimensity 9400 by a wide margin.
 However, the broader acceptance of consumers and developers has led to the dominance of Qualcomm chipsets as best processor in mobile despite both offering neck-to-neck results regarding raw performance.

 Google Tensor G4 Vs Qualcomm Snapdragon 8 Gen 3: Which Flagship Chip Should You Pick?